project-renard-survey/sticky-note-teaching/README.md

 ### Name Tent Status Flag Variation

-One variation on the sticky note idea for status flags is to prepare name tent[*] for each learner that is half green and half red.
+One variation on the sticky note idea for status flags is to prepare a name tent[*] for each learner that is half green and half red.
 The learner will write their preferred name on this at the beginning of the session and then use its orientation to indicate their status: